pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/msw.md

 :::success Well done!

-You should now see a Pact file generated in your specified folder, the default is `./msw-generated-pacts` - These are now ready for upload to the Pactflow Platform.
+You should now see a Pact file generated in your specified folder, the default is `./msw-generated-pacts` - These are now ready for upload to the PactFlow Platform.
 :::